utsa-lib-cedish/mapbox-layers/README.md

 ![Bring in the list of states](markdown-images/states-dropdown-1.png "A WebStorm window shoing the mex-states.json file in the src/data directory")

 There are a couple of things we can do to clean up the data before we use it.
-In the data set there is a rogue new line character in entry 09.
+In the data set there is a rogue newline character in entry 09.
 Let's remove that.

 ![Edit the Ciudad de Mexico entry](markdown-images/states-dropdown-2.png "Ciudad de Mexico in a JSON file with a newline character")